|

 affected by her words and the expectations she had of me.
 She had scripted

 me for goodness, simply by saying that I was.
-I

-to man surround us in newspapers, TV and films.
 Further, if weve experienced rejection, continual

 criticism or abuse, it can leave us with a fear of closeness and paranoia